 If you’re of the opinion that your work needs one, approach an expert in the topic of the book or one of your peers in your field, especially if this person is well-known.

-Unless you have something especially noteworthy to say, it’s probably best not to write your own book’s.
+This lends the book social proof.
+Unless you have something especially noteworthy to say, it’s probably best not to write your own.
 You may want to write a preface instead.
+More on this below.

 That being said, if you’ve established yourself as an expert in your field, you may be asked to write a foreword for someone else.

-What should be included in a foreword?
+What should be included?

 Of course, every foreword will have needs as unique as the text that comes after, but here are some ideas for what you could include should you need to write one:

-• Your relationship to the author (if you are or were contemporaries)
+- Your relationship to the author (if you are or were contemporaries)

-• How the author’s work affected you personally
+- How the author’s work affected you personally

-• Your opinion of the book, its protagonist, and/or theme
+- Your opinion of the book, its protagonist, and/or theme

-• The book or author’s historical impact
+- The book or author’s historical impact

-• Differences between the current and past editions of the book (if applicable)
+- Differences between the current and past editions of the book (if applicable)

+Avoid writing a witty, humorous foreword if the book is more serious, and vice-versa.
 You don’t want the writing styles to clash, or you risk jarring the reader when they turn the page.

-What’s the difference between a foreword and a preface?
+What’s the difference with a preface?

+If you’re looking to write something like an introductory statement to your own book, you may want to write a preface.
 In a preface, you can include what your aim was in taking on the project and thank the people in your life who helped to make the book a reality.

 Unlike the focus of this guide, prefaces are always written by the author, and they’re not signed.
 If your work happens to include both, the foreword comes first.

-Whether or not to include one in your book is—as is most of the art of writing—a matter of personal preference, but not preference alone.
+Whether or not to include one in your book is a matter of personal preference, but not preference alone.
 Consider what your particular work calls for.
+Only you can make that call.
+Trust yourself that you’ll make the right one!

+Now that you know everything forewords, want a book outline template with a foreword inside?
 Grab your fiction or non-fiction book outline template below!

 Book Outline Generator